RuyiGai/CS5720-Assignment-2/README.md

 ### Task 1: Sobel Edge Detection

-A grayscale dog image was processed using Sobel filters for edge detection.
+A color dog image was converted to grayscale using cv2.IMREAD_GRAYSCALE and then processed using Sobel filters for edge detection.

 Both Sobel-X and Sobel-Y filters were applied, and the following images were displayed: